Timework/facebook/README.md

 This is a project for the Odin Project's Final Project in the Ruby on Rails course, instructions can be found here: https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project

+This is a remake of Facebook, with users having the ability to make posts, comment, like and add friends.
+You have to be logged in, in order to use these features.
+If you would like to test these out without making an account use this log in information.

+Log in: tester@tester.com
+Password: tester

+Website is hosted on heroku and can be found here: https://radiant-taiga-41408.herokuapp.com/

+The Application also uses AWS S3 in order to store images, as well as bootstrap for a simple yet mobile responsive design.

+If you encounter any problems using this application please contact: christopher.martinez0510@gmail.com

 References